The NSW Battery PRDS Incentive is Now Available Book Now

 Get the Latest V2G & V2H Updates.

-V2G Charging Export Limits
+Will V2G Charging have Export Limits?

 Most homes are on single-phase which allows for a maximum of 7.4kW charging to your electric vehicle, but will this be the same in exporting back into the grid?
 EV manufacturers may design their vehicles with discharge limits to protect faster battery degradation, and may even decide to not integrate this technology in the first place.